paulang1807/learn-tech/docker/Readme_Docker.md

 - Create a volume: `docker volume create <volume_name>`

 ### Docker Machine
-- We can use docker machine and virtual box to start multiple machines.
+- We can use docker machine and virtual box to start multiple machines locally.
 - Start linux instances: `docker-machine create <machine_name>`
     - Connect to the instance: `docker-machine ssh <machine_name>` or `docker-machine env <machine_name>`
 - Remove a machine: `docker-machine rm <machine_name>`